phthom/IBMCloudPrivate/3-KubernetesLab.md

 ![expose service](images/service.png)

+### 10. Identify the NodePort

-### 10. With the NodePort type of service, the kubernetes cluster creates a 5-digit port number to access the running container on through the service.
+With the NodePort type of service, the kubernetes cluster creates a 5-digit port number to access the running container on through the service.

 The service is accessed through the IP address of the proxy node on the NodePort port number.
 To discover the NodePort number that has been assigned, use the following command.